whatevery1says/resources/how-to-work-with-markdown/how-to-work-with-markdown.md

 * [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 * [https://en.wikipedia.org/wiki/Markdown](https://en.wikipedia.org/wiki/Markdown)

 **Note that there are several dialects of Markdown.
-Wherever possibly, GitHub-flavored Markdown should be used so that it renders nicely on the GitHub website.**
+Wherever possible, care should be taken that Markdown conforms to the rendering requirements of the [GitHub-Flavored Markdown spec](https://github.github.com/gfm/). so that it renders nicely on the GitHub website.**

 ### Online Editors

 There are numerous WYSIWYG Markdown editors online, and you should experiment with them to get a feel for how Markdown renders as HTML.
 One of the best is [StackEdit](https://stackedit.io/).
 This allows you to edit Markdown with a side-by-side preview of the text rendered in HTML that changes in real time.

 **Note: Most online editors do not enforce GitHub-Flavored Markdown standards.
 As a result, text that displays correctly in the online editor may not do so on GitHub.
-The differences are minor and generally easily corrected.**
+The differences are minor and generally easily corrected.
+For instance, the Markdown `#Heading1` will display as HTML `<h1>Heading1</h1>` in StackEdit, but not on GitHub.**

 ### Code Editors